Davestridersjuice/Davestridersjuice/README.md

 ***𐙚 ‧₊˚ ⋅ Claudia/Lani ՞𐦯  Genderfluid/Pansexual ౨ৎ LIVE LAUGH LOVE IDIA （￣。。￣）***

 ***I mainly sit with friends on PT so I can be anywhere honestly..
-Though I'm usually at the HS spot, CH spot, or TWST spot.***
+Though I'm usually at the HS or CH spot.***

 ***C+H is appreciated1! + I reccomend w2i since I'm usually offtab.***